-&lt;sup>37https://kcrha.org/wp-content/uploads/2023/04/KCRHA-2024-Budget-1.pdf
+37https://kcrha.org/wp-content/uploads/2023/04/KCRHA-2024-Budget-1.pdf

-- 2024 Medicaid claims for PfZ costs are expected to be unreimbursed.
-We will monitor 2023 spending and prioritize this need in our request to carry forward any unspent funds into 2024. - Partnership for Zero is also supported by HUD through dedicated technical assistance from the specialized team responsible for responding to natural or manmade disasters that displace thousands of people.
-This team deployed onsite to King County in early September and has been focused on rapidly developing and iterating on processes that will help the region achieve key milestones, including reaching functional zero for chronic homelessness in target - 960 961 - 962 Building on identified best practices, a Housing Command Center (HCC) is the backbone of - 963 Partnership for Zero, using the Incident Command System emergency management framework - to streamline the actions needed to house people.
+- 959 Building on identified best practices, a Housing Command Center (HCC) is the backbone of - 960 Partnership for Zero, using the Incident Command System emergency management framework - 961 to streamline the actions needed to house people.
 The HCC identifies available housing units - and eligible households, and matches households to units.
-The HCC meets daily and - 966 coordinates between multiple government agencies and non-profit organizations. - 967 - 968 When functional zero is accomplished in each target geographic area, KCRHA will maintain the - 969 infrastructure necessary to rapidly assist individuals newly experiencing homelessness in those - 970 areas.
-The model is intended to be quickly and effectively scaled with additional resources to - other communities across King County.
-This strategy builds infrastructure and adds capacity - and coordination to the system to deliver comprehensive services and housing or shelter rooted - 973 in a Housing First model.
-This will revitalize communities and provide all residents an - 974 opportunity to thrive.
+The HCC meets daily and - 963 coordinates between multiple government agencies and non-profit organizations. - 964

+When functional zero is accomplished in each target geographic area, KCRHA will maintain the infrastructure necessary to rapidly assist individuals newly experiencing homelessness in those areas.
+The model is intended to be quickly and effectively scaled with additional resources to other communities across King County.
+This strategy builds infrastructure and adds capacity and coordination to the system to deliver comprehensive services and housing or shelter rooted
-geographies.

-- 975 - 976 Once this approach has been stabilized and debugged, KCRHA views the HCC model as a key 977 strategy for resolving unsheltered homelessness, to be resourced and scaled across the region.
+- 970 in a Housing First model.
+This will revitalize communities and provide all residents an - 971 opportunity to thrive. - 972 - 973 Once this approach has been stabilized and debugged, KCRHA views the HCC model as a key 974 strategy for resolving unsheltered homelessness, to be resourced and scaled across the region.

-978 Transforming How We Fund Programs
+975 Transforming How We Fund Programs

-One of the key ways KCRHA will transform the system is through increasing our system's ability to leverage financial resources from the federal and state level for existing programs.

-- There are a number of existing federal and state programs that many people experiencing homelessness are eligible for.
-These include benefits that can provide food, health care, and cash assistance. - 985 Federal resources include the Supplemental Nutrition Assistance Program (SNAP), which - 986 provides in-kind benefits for individuals and families for food; Temporary Assistance for Needy 987 Families (TANF), which provides direct cash assistance and some non-cash assistance like - 987 Families (TANF), which provides direct cash assistance and some non-cash assistance like 988 transportation and child care; Supplemental Security Income (SSI), which provides monthly - 989 payments to adults and children with a disability or blindness who have income and resources - below a specific financial limit, as well as to people age 65 and older without disabilities who - 991 meet the financial qualifications; and Medicaid.
+- One of the key ways KCRHA will transform the system is through increasing our system's ability to leverage financial resources from the federal and state level for existing programs. - 979 There are a number of existing federal and state programs that many people experiencing - homelessness are eligible for.
+These include benefits that can provide food, health care, and cash assistance. - 982 Federal resources include the Supplemental Nutrition Assistance Program (SNAP), which - 983 provides in-kind benefits for individuals and families for food; Temporary Assistance for Needy - 984 Families (TANF), which provides direct cash assistance and some non-cash assistance like - transportation and child care; Supplemental Security Income (SSI), which provides monthly payments to adults and children with a disability or blindness who have income and resources below a specific financial limit, as well as to people age 65 and older without disabilities who - 988 meet the financial qualifications; and Medicaid. - To begin boosting our region's access to federal support, KCRHA has identified a significant opportunity to leverage existing federal funding for homelessness services. - 991 - 992 Through a contract with CSH (formerly known as the Corporation for Supportive Housing), - 993 KCRHA is working to increase King County's utilization of Medicaid funding for supportive - housing services through the Foundational Community Supports (FCS) program.38 - 995